Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Approach

 To diversify these hyper-joints, we propose the Divergence Loss for hyper-joints optimisation to mitigate their homogenisation.
 We adopt a cosine matrix $C \in \mathbb{R}^{V_h \times V_h}$ to measure the differences between hyper-joints, which can be formulated as follows:

-where $\mathbf{I}$ represents the identity matrix which is used to emphasise the irrelevance between each learned hyper-joint pair.

 Specifically, in Divergence Loss, we measure the differences of hyper-joints with the mean of the cosine matrix $C$ in each layer.
-The calculation can be formulated as:
+Since the correlation of hyper-joints themselves cannot be optimised, we manually eliminate this part by minus the $V_h$.
+The loss calculation can be formulated as:

-where $V_h$ represents the number of hyper-joints we introduced. $C_{l}$ represents the cosine matrix of the $l$-th layer.
-Additionally, to preserve the original physical topology, we use the AHC-Module solely to learn the topology between feature $\mathbf{F_h}$ and feature $\mathbf{F_{p}}$.
+where $V_h$ represents the number of hyper-joints we introduced. $C_{l}$ represents the cosine matrix of the $l$-th layer. $\mathcal{L}_\text{CE}$ represents the cross-entropy loss.
+Additionally, we manually connect the hyper joints to all the physical joints, which optimises the topology from the datasets.